Abortion Stories (Kentucky)

 Personal testimonies from women (and men) who have gone through an abortion.

 The unsolicited abortion stories on these pages have come to Abort73 through our online submission form.
-Where known, demographic data is included.
+Though not all women regret their abortions, these stories demonstrate that countless women do.

 "It has only been one week since my abortion.
 Every day it is hard to get out of bed.
 Every day I think about my baby.
 I would be 13 weeks and 5 days today.
 It is always in my head.
 Every time I see a baby or a pregnant woman I feel sick.
 I cannot sleep.
 I cannot eat.
 I cannot feel normal.
 I have never regretted a decision more than I have this one.
 I felt pressured from my mom and my boyfriend’s…"